 As the virtual word increasingly encroaches on the physical world, this year’s edition of Circular Cultures explores what a return to materials and their properties means for circular design and its future.
 What do we know about materials and the creative practices they give rise to?
 How does the digital transformation of life affect our relationship with them, their value chains, their use and conceptual framework?

-Adopting a fully virtual format, the British Council and Onassis Culture present a two-day programme comprised of a conference on the first day with keynote talks and panel discussions, followed by a day dedicated to workshops and masterclasses delivered by academics, established and emerging designers, as well as artists.
+Adopting a fully virtual format, the British Council and Onassis Stegi present a two-day programme comprised of a conference on the first day with keynote talks and panel discussions, followed by a day dedicated to workshops and masterclasses delivered by academics, established and emerging designers, as well as artists.

 Confirmed speakers include:

-- Professor Marcos Cruz, Professor of Innovative Environments at the Bartlett School of Architecture, University College London
+- Professor Marcos Cruz, Professor of Innovative Environments at The Bartlett School of Architecture, University College London

 - Areti Markopoulou, Academic Director at the Institute for Advanced Architecture of Catalonia (IAAC) in Barcelona